AP® English Language And Composition Exam Format

 Read More About AP English Language Exam

 Looking for an easy-to-understand AP English Language CED?
-Check out this guide to the AP Lang coursework for detailed information on the units, topics, key concepts, course skills, and more.
+Check out this guide to the AP Lang coursework for detailed information on the units, key concepts, course skills, and more.

 Are you wondering if AP English Language is right for you?
 Get all the ins and outs of the exam—what’s on the exam, eligibility, why to take it, and all the FAQs to help you succeed.